Average Student Loan Interest Rates & How They WorkJuly 5, 2021

 Current Student Loan Refinancing Interest Rates

-If you have high-interest student loans, refinancing may allow you to get a lower interest rate.
+If you have high-interest student loans, refinancing may allow you to reduce your student loan interest rate.
 Over time, refinancing can help you save money or pay off your student loans faster.
 Or, you can reduce your payments by opting for a longer repayment term.

 Like private student loans, refinancing interest rates are set by individual lenders and can vary by company.
-On average, borrowers who refinance their loans with ELFI Save an average of $214 every month.1
+On average, borrowers who refinance their loans with ELFI save an average of $278 every month.1

 With ELFI, the following student loan refinancing interest rates apply as of April 1, 2022:

 |Refinancing Type||Borrower Type||Interest Rate|

 |Student Refinancing||Undergraduate and Graduate||